Quang-Vinh/ev-data-viz/README.md

 # Electric Vehicle Data Visualization Application
 A simple data visualization application to help understand electric vehicle data in Canada.
+Check it out at https://shiny.covid.cloud.statcan.ca/ev-data-viz/ or https://qvinh.shinyapps.io/ev-data-viz for the latest updates.

 ## Datasets
 - **New motor vehicle registrations in Canada**